 - 82 of these injuries were serious.

 These injuries factor out to about 4.8 injuries per one million people in attendance.
 While the chances of sustaining injuries on a thrill ride can be very small, these accidents are quite devastating when serious.

-Regulations and Standards for Amusement Park Safety
+Regulations and Standards for Theme Park Safety

 According to the IAAPA, amusement parks value safety over any other priority.
 As a result, various agencies govern various safety standards.
 However, the IAAPA asserts that states regulate amusement park safety in only 44 out of 50 states.
 The states without amusement park oversight include Alabama, Mississippi, Montana, Nevada, Wyoming, and Utah.